How to build a Smart Rule

 Continue adding steps to the variable to complete the full function of the variable you need.

-In our example, we will add a few more steps:
+Example: In our example, we will add a few more steps.

 • Transform each element (map): Creates a new list with the results of the previous element

-• Convert to URL: Paste in the URL format of the order management system that accesses the order IDs, and include the order ID format I created in the previous step.
+• Parse as URL: Paste in the URL format of the order management system that accesses the order IDs, and include the order ID format I created in the previous step.

 Part 3: Finish the rule